We’ve updated and verified all of the prices and policies as of 2019.

 - 24 hour emergency medical assistance.

-- They’ll give a full refund if you make the request in writing before the effective date of coverage.
+- They’ll give a full refund for policies which are returned within 10 days of purchase if you make the request in writing.
 You can get a partial refund after leaving on your trip, if you haven’t made a claim, and you make the request within 90 days of the expiry date.

 - No baggage or personal effect coverage.

-- Unlike many insurance companies, they cover most sports activities (except motorized sports and participation as a professional athletes), which is a great perk if you plan on hiking, scuba diving, or para sailing.
+- Unlike many insurance companies, they cover some sports activities (except motorized sports, high risk activities (which seems to include skydiving and some scuba, and other restrictions), stunts, or participation as a professional athlete), which is a great perk.

-- World Escapade insurance is underwritten by Royal & Sun Alliance Insurance Company of Canada.
+- World Escapade insurance is underwritten by CUMIS General Insurance Company .

 TD Meloche Monnex